 Some people may not follow this diet religiously, especially if they are not forced by health conditions like a celiac disease to follow a gluten-free diet.
 This diet may come as a choice for such people, so they may not adhere to it strictly.

 However, if you consume gluten-containing foods by mistake, cut yourself the slack and continue with the meal plan.
-Unfortunately, this is easier said than done because most people fall and end up giving in entirely to their temptations.
+Unfortunately, this is easier said than done because some people fall and end up giving in entirely to their temptations.
 So do not lose all your hard work over one slip-up.
 Instead, brush it off, forgive yourself, and keep pushing.

 The Bottom Line